The other day, I pulled the Empress card from the Linestrider Tarot as my card of the day.

 In tarot, the Empress is all about creativity, productivity, abundance, fertility and motherhood (among other themes and keywords).

-That same day, I launched my Patreon account and wrote more than I have in years.
+That same day, I wrote more than I have in years.
 And while what I was writing wasn't the epic fantasy or action-packed sci-fi-fi I have been itching to write for years, I was still writing.

 With that writing, the idea to put together a collection of personal essays and poems formed.
-Having just launched my Patreon, it felt like publishing that collection there month-by-month was just fantastic timing.
+It’s more work than I want right now, but the idea is there…so maybe eventually.

 By the afternoon, I was sitting at the park with my kids, reflecting on my new abundance of creativity and the empress.
 I was still itching to keep writing, so I brought a notebook and pen with me to the playground.
 I journaled my thoughts on the empress while the kids played.